camomile-project/mediaeval/proposal/README.md

 #### Main task

-The main task will be evaluated as an Information Retrieval (IR) task.
+The main task will be evaluated using standard Information Retrieval (IR) metrics.
-`TO BE DISCUSSED`: using inferred average precision?

-Requests (*e.g.* `First-Name_LAST-NAME`) will be selected a posteriori (*i.e.* after runs have been submitted) among the list of people returned by participants to the task and the list of people extracted from the part of the test set which is already annotated.
+Requests (*e.g.* `Barack_OBAMA`) will be selected a posteriori (*i.e.* after runs have been submitted) among the union of list of people returned by participants and the list of people extracted from the pre-annotated part of the test set.

-`TO BE DISCUSSED`: we also plan to use `Google Trends` for a particular person to only evaluate a request on the subset made of the videos whose broadcast date matches the date where the person was actually buzzing.

-Ground truth will be created a posteriori by manually checking the top N shots (according to the `confidence` score) returned by each participants for each query.
+Groundtruth will be created a posteriori by manually checking the top N shots (according to the `confidence` score) returned by each participants for each query.
 For each shot, both the person name itself (`Relevant`, `Irrelevant`, `Unsure`) and its proof (`Correct` or `Incorrect`) will be evaluated.

   * A shot is `Relevant` if the annotator knows (based on personal knowledge) the name is correct or the proof makes it clear it is correct.
   * A shot is `Irrelevant` if the annotator knows (based on personal knowledge) the name is incorrect or the proof makes it clear it is incorrect.